 Each Participant will provide certain updated financial information and operating data to the MSRB annually.
-The information to be updated includes all quantitative financial information and operating data with respect to each Participant to-wit: (i) annual audited financial statements of each Participant and (ii) the information contained in Appendix A hereto that relates to each respective Participant.
+The information to be updated includes all quantitative financial information and operating data with respect to each Participant to-wit: (i) annual audited financial statements of each Participant, if such audited financial statements are then available, and (ii) the information contained in Appendix A hereto that relates to each respective Participant.
 Each Participant will update and provide this information within six months after the end of each fiscal year to the MSRB.

 Each Participant may provide updated information in full text or may incorporate by reference certain other publicly available documents, as permitted by Rule 15c2-12 (the "Rule").
 The updated information will include audited financial statements, if it is completed by the required time.
-If audited financial statements are not available by the required time, each Participant will provide unaudited financial statements and audited financial statements when the audit report becomes available.
+If audited financial statements are not available within twelve months after any such fiscal year end, each Participant will file unaudited financial statements within such twelve month period and file audited financial statements when the audit report becomes available.
 Any such financial statements will be prepared in accordance with such accounting principles as each Participant may be required to employ from time to time pursuant to state law or regulation.